hydro-project/rust-sitter/README.md

 This annotation marks the field as a Tree Sitter [word](https://tree-sitter.github.io/tree-sitter/creating-parsers#keywords), which is useful when handling errors involving keywords.
 Only one field in the grammar can be marked as a word.

 ### `#[rust_sitter::extra]`
-This annotation marks a node as extra and can safetly be skipped while parsing.
+This annotation marks a node as extra and can safely be skipped while parsing.
 This is useful for handling whitespace/newlines/comments.

 ```rust
 #[rust_sitter::extra]